fcampelo/epitopetransfer/README.md

   or
   source esm1b_v2/bin/activate

-  # To exit any environment, use this command: deactivate
+  # To exit any environment, run: deactivate

 ```